Kovah/LinkAce/README.md

 #### Setup without Docker

-The application was developed with being used with Docker in mind.
-If you don't want to or if you can't use Docker, you can also run LinkAce as a regular PHP application.
-Please notice that there won't be any support for custom environments, unsupported PHP versions or help with setting up Apache or your nginx proxy.
+The application was developed forthe usage with Docker.
+If you don't want to or can't use Docker, you can also run LinkAce as a regular PHP application.
+Please notice that there won't be any support for custom environments, unsupported PHP versions or help with setting up Apache or your nginx web server.

 Please note that you **must have shell access to your server**.
 A shared hosting may not be suitable for this.